Article Badge Image

 Account types offered

-Investing can be complicated for a number of reasons.
+Investing can be complicated for several reasons.

-Further complicating matters is the fact that you can open many different types of investment accounts.
+Finding money in your budget is complex, and deciding what to invest adds to the difficulty.
+Further complicating matters is that you can open many different types of investment accounts.

 You might want a taxable brokerage account, an IRA, a SEP IRA, a Roth IRA, or even a 401(k).